 The current regime on foreign direct investment controls in Switzerland is liberal, with no general notification duty or approval requirement for foreign investments.
 However, foreign direct investments have gained increased political attention over the past few years.
 On 26 February 2018, a motion ("Motion") was submitted in the Counsel of States (one of the two chambers of Swiss Parliament), requesting the introduction of specific legislation and establishment of a specific authority to control foreign investments.
-The Swiss Federal Council (Swiss executive body) on 13 February 2019 published a report on cross-border investments and investment controls, and decided against the introduction of general investment controls for the time being, but decided to conduct a monitoring procedure and to review the report within the next four years.
-Despite the Swiss Federal Counsel's negative view on introducing foreign investment controls, both chambers of Swiss Parliament have voted in favour of the Motion, mandating the Federal Council to prepare a draft legislation for foreign investment control.
-Details and timing of the future investment control law (if ultimately passed at all) are currently not known, but in any event no such new law is likely to enter into force before the second half of 2021 at the earliest.
+The Swiss Federal Council (Swiss executive body) on 13 February 2019 published a report on cross-border investments and investment controls and decided against the introduction of general investment controls for the time being, and instead decided to conduct a monitoring procedure and to review the report within the next four years.
+Despite the Swiss Federal Counsel's negative view on introducing foreign investment controls, both chambers of the Swiss Parliament have voted in favour of the Motion, mandating the Federal Council to prepare a draft legislation for foreign investment control.
+In August 2021, the Federal Council specified in a public announcement key elements including a mandatory filing for foreign state or state-affiliated investors when acquiring control of domestic companies and a less extensive scope for private foreign investors.
+Further details and the timing of the future investment control law (if ultimately passed at all) are currently not known, but the new law is highly unlikely to enter into force before 2023.